gizero/scm-course-ff3d/slides.md

 What constraints are you dealing with?
 + how do you schedule your deadlines?
 + where is your code hosted?
-+ do you have staging instance?
++ do you have a staging instance?
 + where are the server you push to?
 + do you use a local development pattern?